-New development within the Neighbourhood Plan Area must comply with the residential Parking Standards (SPD) in terms of off-road parking.
+New development within Titchfield Neighbourhood Plan Area should include appropriate levels of parking provision in line with the adopted Residential Parking Standards (SPD).
 Self-sufficiency of parking may not always be achievable or viable depending on the nature of the development and constraints of the location.
 Development should take account of current FBC residential and non-residential parking standards.
 This may not always be maximum levels, again due to site viability or site constraints.
 This means: